bechwebbkonsult/wordpress-template-models/README.md

 # Template models in Wordpress

-Template models are class methods that are called when a template is rendered.
+Template models are class methods that is executed immediately before WordPress includes the predetermined template file.
 If you have data that you want to be bound to a template each time that template is rendered, a template model can help you organize that logic into a single location.

 ## Usage
 A template model is a class where you can put some complex logic for your templates.
 You can create a template model by extending the provided `Bechwebb\TemplateModels\TemplateModel`.
-All public properties will be availible from the template.

 ```php
 class HomeTemplateModel extends TemplateModel